 The City of Charlotte received \$2,479,414.00 in federal assistance from the U.S. Department of Housing and Urban Development for the Lead-Based Paint Hazard Control Grant Program and funding was approved and provided through the 2012 Appropriations Act for Lead Hazard Control Program.
 The program's purpose is to perform lead testing and lead hazard control activities.
 Under the new grant approximately 200 homes will be inspected and risk assessed for lead based paint hazards and approximately 185 homes will have hazard control activities (testing, inspections and housing rehabilitation activities to reduce lead hazards).
 The City will further integrate lead safe work practices to all city rehabilitation programs, provide technical assistance as requested to contractors on the Housing Bidder's Lists regarding lead safe work practices, encourage Code Enforcement officials to make referrals to LeadSafe Charlotte and enforce code requirements regarding the elimination of deteriorated paint.
-The City plans to complete the current Lead Hazard Control Program in fiscal year 2016 and apply for a new grant the same year.
+The City completed a Lead Hazard Control Program in fiscal year 2016 and is currently operating a new grant awarded in fiscal year 2017.